 IE5 A significant raw material used for plant Y's final production is an intermediate product bought from plant X of the same entity.
 X's products are sold to Y at a transfer price that passes all margins to X. Eighty per cent of Y's final production is sold to customers outside of the entity.
-Sixty per cent of X's final production is sold to Y and the remaining 40 per cent is sold to customers outside of the entity.
+Sixty per cent of X's final production is sold to customers outside of the entity.